Apply for a temporary event licence

 From 6 April 2017, any applicants applying for a premises licence must submit further documentation to demonstrate entitlement to live and work in the UK

-Please use the downloadable form below:
+Please use the downloadable form below and send to:

 How to pay